geyang/jaynes-starter-kit/10_gcp_docker_example/README.md

 $ gcloud config set account <account>
 ```

+### Step 4: Setting Up Service Account for Google Storage

+In order to access google storage from within docker instances running inside a virtual machine, you need to setup a disposible service IAM with access limited to just read and write to the bucket.
+For details, follow the guide here: [[Setting Up Google Storage Service Account]](./setting_up_gcp_service_account.md).

 ## Mental Model for Using Multiple GCP Accounts

 Typically, if you sign up to multiple organizations using the same email, you can distinguish between accounts via projects.
 Each project has its own billing and organizational affiliation.
+The google cloud api python module is separate from the `gcloud` command line utility when it comes to managing confugrations for different projects.
+Therefore you need to double check what project `gcloud` and `gsutil` is using.
+Suppose you want to setup a service account for accessing the gs bucket in one project, but your `gcloud` utility is using a different active configuration, you might inadvertly create an account under that project instead.

+### Environment Variables for Google Cloud Python API and Jaynes

-So I typically setup the following environment variables in my `~/.profile` ,
+Jaynes uses the google cloud api python module internally.
+I typically setup the following environment variables in my `~/.profile` ,

 ```bash
 # environment variables for Google Compute Engine